 If you plan to drive, be aware that there will be several roads closed in and around the CBD, and limited parking will be available.
-Details will be available closer to the event.
+Details are available on the road closure map.

 There will be Transport Hubs located close to the event precinct, which will centralise bus and taxi services and offer accessible drop-off points.
-Details will be available closer to the event.
+Details can be found on the map.

 WHO CAN I ASK FOR INFORMATION DURING THE EVENT AND HOW WILL I BE ABLE TO SPOT THEM?

-There will be Information Points across the CBD and staff will be present and identifiable all night throughout the event precinct to assist with any queries.
-The Information Points will be marked on the map, which will be available closer to the event date.
+There will be Event Information Points across the CBD and staff will be present and identifiable all night throughout the event precinct to assist with any queries.
+These Event Information Points are denoted on the map.

 IS THERE SEATING IN ALL AREAS?

-Seating is available in participating indoor venues, cafes, bars and restaurants.
+Seating is available in participating indoor venues, cafes and restaurants.
 Existing public seating is available on the street, with some extra seating provided in key food-stop and rest areas.

 WHICH CAFES, BARS, RESTAURANTS AND FOOD VENUES WILL BE OPEN FOR THE ENTIRE NIGHT?

-A list of participating cafes, bars, restaurants, food courts and food trucks will be made available closer to the event.
+A list of participating cafes, restaurants and food trucks is available.
 We encourage you to make a reservation at restaurants within the event precinct so you don’t miss out.
 Please note that all public areas of White Night Melbourne are alcohol free.

 WHAT KIND OF FACILITIES WILL BE AVAILABLE ON THE NIGHT?

 Signs indicating key amenities – including general information, first aid, lost children, toilets and drinking water – will be present on the night.
-Food stops with a variety of food vans and food courts will be noted on the map, which will be available closer to the event date.
+Food stops with a variety of food vans and food courts are indicated on the map.

 WILL THERE BE ADDITIONAL PUBLIC TOILET FACILITIES AVAILABLE?

 Yes.
-These will be indicated on the map, which you can download and print or pick up from selected venues around the city closer to the event date.
+These are indicated on the map, which you can download and print or pick up from selected venues around the city.

 WHERE WILL THE FIRST AID STATION BE?

 First aid stations will be located throughout the event precinct.
-These will be indicated on the map, which will be available closer to the event date.
+These are indicated on the map.

 IS WHITE NIGHT MELBOURNE LICENSED?